seiler-rivers/REU-on-Smart-UAVS/README.md

 # 3D Collision Avoidance Simulation for a UAV Landing at a Non-Towered Airport

+This paper proposes a successful Collision Avoidance System for UAVs landing at an uncontrolled airport.
+This research was conducted at Auburn University as part of a National Science Foundation Research Experience for Undergraduates.
+Modeled after a high-traffic, untowered airport in the southeastern United States, 4 traffic patterns according to standard general aviation practice are correctly flown by this simulation.
+Two other planes of varying speeds are implemented to test the collision avoidance system.
+The simulation also handles collision avoidance when multiple runways are in use at once, though this needs to be refined in future research.
+The UAV performs typical avoidance maneuvers such as accelerating to create distance between aircraft, performing a 360 degree turn, and ascending to avoid immediate impact.
+The UAV safely circles the pattern, lands, avoids other aircraft, and corrects for wind displacement.

 [Click here for final paper](https://drive.google.com/file/d/1OfJI3xVcrrpjsEOJ0-8qSd5jgjRFFvMY/view?usp=sharing)

 ## Problem Description: